Xootr

-Xootr (pronounced "zoo-ter") is a manufacturer of folding kick scooters and was formerly a seller of folding bicycles.
-Xootr scooters are characterized by 180 mm wheels with aluminium hubs, and a hand brake for the front wheel (for the rear on old models).
+Xootr (pronounced "zoo-ter") is an American manufacturer of folding kick scooters and was formerly a seller of folding bicycles.
+Xootr scooters are characterized by 180mm wheels with aluminum hubs, and a hand brake for the front wheel (for the rear on old models).
 One defining feature of Xootr scooters is the relatively large wheels they are equipped with, as well as the hinge system, which uses a pin.

 Xootr scooters were originally introduced in 1999 by Nova Cruz Products.
 Since 2003, the Xootr scooter has been manufactured and sold by Xootr LLC.

 Manufacturer

-Xootr began when Karl Ulrich, Nathan Ulrich, and Tom Miner (along with partners Lunar Design and Cheskin Research, and several other investors) founded Nova Cruz Products.
-Nova Cruz designed, manufactured and sold the Xootr kick scooter, the Xootr eX3 electric scooter, and the Voloci electric motorbike.
+Xootr began when Karl Ulrich, Nathan Ulrich, and Tom Miner (along with partners, Lunar Design and Cheskin Research, and several other investors) founded Nova Cruz Products.
+Nova Cruz designed, manufactured, and sold the Xootr kick scooter.
+Including the Xootr eX3 electric scooter, and the Voloci electric motorbike.